telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/edit-bindings-dialog.md

 To delete a Binding object, use the Delete Button.

->note Not all item properties support expression bindings.
+> Not all item properties support expression bindings.
 Please refer to the                 API reference to check if a property supports binding.